 Streamlined contact management

-Simple CRMs centralize all your customer data, so everything from emails to meeting notes is stored in one easy-to-access place.
-For example, instead of searching through Gmail threads, a small landscaping company uses a simple CRM to view the full conversation history with each client — quotes, site photos, and follow-ups — all in one dashboard.
+For example, instead of searching through Gmail threads, a regional landscaping company might use a simple CRM to view the full conversation history with each client — quotes, site photos, and follow-ups — all in one dashboard.
 This helps them deliver faster responses and win more repeat business.

 Increased sales efficiency